 You may be questioning whether or not you have Bipolar and what the symptoms are.
 If you feel you identify with some of these symptoms, it may be helpful to talk further with a professional counselor to evaluate and discuss treatment options.
-Keep in mind, there are different types of Bipolar disorders and I will talk about those in more detail below.
-If you have any questions, please contact me at (720) 217-5501 or email and I can provide guidance and support.
+Keep in mind, there are different types of Bipolar disorders and we will talk about those in more detail below.
+If you have any questions, please contact us at (720) 432-3496 or email us and we can provide guidance and support.

 Symptoms and Types of Bipolar